kylefmohr/ESP32-Restricted-Airspace/README.md

 Once that uploads successfully to your ESP32, you're ready to start wiring.
 I'm using the Adafruit Feather RP2040, but **you should be able to use any CircuitPython compatible device**.
 You can easily redefine the pins in the Python code.

 ESP32 pins are given as GPIO numbers, which should be universal across any ESP32 device.

+The only difference to be aware of on the Wemos D1 Mini ESP32 is that while GPIO14 isn't printed on the board, it is accessible via the pin marked "TMS".
+[See this schematic for full documentation of this board](https://i.imgur.com/lUCYIYf.png)

 | ESP32  | Feather RP2040 | Used for                                |
 |--------|----------------|-----------------------------------------|